jasonxiang1/jasonxiang1.github.io/pages/coborg.md

 ---

 # Description
 COBORG is an exoskeleton platform that will change the world.
-This vision of this system is to be able to act as a helping hand for it’s operator.
+The vision of this system is to be able to act as a helping hand for it’s operator.
 We’ve found that people who do overhead manufacturing, for example automation or aircraft assembly, tend to strain their arms after working for long periods of time, and often require a second person to assist them as they work.
-We want to create a platform that will empower and aid the user as they do their day to day tasks.
+We want to create a platform that will empower and aid the user as they do their day-to-day tasks.

 {% include youtubePlayer.html id=page.coborgNewsID %}

 # End Effector Accuracy Test
-{% include googleDrivePlayer.html id=page.coborgArmDemoID %}
+{% include googleDrivePlayer.html id=page.coborgArmDemoID ratio="16-9" %}

 # Full Demo w/ Voice Commands and Metal Panel
-{% include googleDrivePlayer.html id=page.voiceDemoID %}
+{% include googleDrivePlayer.html id=page.voiceDemoID ratio="16-9" %}

 # Updated Manipulator Path Demo
-{% include googleDrivePlayer.html id=page.updatedArmPathID %}
+{% include googleDrivePlayer.html id=page.updatedArmPathID ratio="16-9" %}

 # [Project Website Link](https://mrsdprojects.ri.cmu.edu/2021teamc/)